 Best Time To Visit Idukki Tourist Places

 Idukki district is a hill station in the region of heavy rainfall.
 Also, it is situated at a height of 3937 feet, thus Idukki weather is pleasant round the year.
 Winters and Summers both are cool.
 But monsoon poses the danger of landslides and blocked roads so, it is advised that you do not choose the time of monsoon for your visit.
-Best time to visit Idukki is between October to May.
+The best time to visit Idukki, Kerala is between October to May.
 Click here to know live weather.

 Summer months are from March to May and the temperature during these months is about 24 degree Celsius in the night and around 36 during the day.
 Days are warm and nights are cool.
 So, where you would be needing sunscreen lotion in the afternoon, you would need light warm clothes at night.
 It is less crowded during summer months and this might be your chance to find some peace and solitude.